 It would be nice if I could move seamlessly to the next in the line of delightful social events, a wedding.
-Alas, I can’t because I don’t know anyone who tied the knot this month so instead I’m going with this: thirty-four years ago this week, on the 25th July 1982, Michael and I travelled to Birmingham and were married at the Church of St Lazar.
-This may not sound unusual…except that we were both living in Cardiff, as were Michael’s family and most of our friends whilst my family lived not far away.
+Alas, I can’t because I don’t know anyone who tied the knot this month so instead I’m going with this: thirty-four years ago this week, on the 25th July 1982, Mr B and I travelled to Birmingham and were married at the Church of St Lazar.
+This may not sound unusual…except that we were both living in Cardiff, as were Mr B’s family and most of our friends whilst my family lived not far away.
 So why did we hire a coach and transport our guests over 100 miles up the M5?

 It was my Dad’s fault.
 He was Yugoslav – or, as we now say, he was born in the former Yugoslavia.
 He came to the UK in 1951, having been a World War II refugee.
 Because of this background, my sisters and I had been brought up as members of the Serbian Orthodox church.
 Typically for a church like this, set up in a foreign country, the catchment area is very large.
 So the ex-pat Yugoslav community in the UK, spread across the country with clusters in areas widely separated from each other, had a sort of peripatetic priest.
 He would come to various cities in the area he was allotted; our priest, Father Zebic, was responsible for Birmingham (the centre of his parish), Halifax, Leicester, Coventry and Cardiff.
 There may have been other towns, but I’ve no idea where they were.